Gouvernathor/parliamentarch/README.rst

   the required number of rows to hold the given number of seats is less than that.
 Defaults to 0, which means using the minimum number of rows possible.

-- ``seat_radius_factor``: The ratio of the seats radius over the row thickness.
-  Defaults to 1, which makes seats touch their neighbors.

 The function returns a dict representing the ensemble of seats.
 The keys are ``(x, y)``, the cartesian coordinates of the center of the seat.
 The coordinates start from the bottom-left corner of the rectangle, with the x axis pointing